-This first of five volumes of Studies on the Torah (the Pentateuch) focuses on the creative approach to Biblical commentary of 19th-century commentator, Rabbi Samson Raphael Hirsch.
+The first three of five volumes of Studies in the Weekly Torah (Pentateuch) Reading focus on the creative approach to Biblical commentary of 19th-century commentator, Rabbi Samson Raphael Hirsch.

 Jews, who choose to guide their lives by the teachings of the Torah, observe the rituals of Shabbat, High Holy Days and Festivals, as well as Jewish dietary laws.
 Men (and some women) don the ritual objects of tzitzit (fringes) and tefillin (phylacteries).
 Some will say they do these things “because that’s what identified Jews do,” but others, seeking continual meaningful spiritual experiences in their personal practices, search for some fundamental, Divinely legislated purpose behind these symbolic behaviors.